Lohra, Germany: Council

 Since the last municipal election on 26 March 2006, the seats in the municipal parliament have been apportioned thus:

 Economy, infrastructure and transport

 Through the northern part of the municipal area runs the Federal Highway (Bundesstraße) 255 between Marburg and Herborn.
 Meanwhile, the Aar-Salzböde railway leading between Niederwalgern and Herborn has been abandoned.

 The rails from the disused railway were torn up early in 2006 under mysterious circumstances and some were carted off.
 The Lithuanian man to whom the illegal job had been entrusted was meanwhile seized, whereas no trace of his "wirepullers" has yet been found.

-Since 10 August 2005 there has been in Lohra a Funk-W-DSL service that is unique in the country, and through which outlying communities are also served.
+Since 10 August 2005 there has been in Lohra a Funk-W-DSL service that is unique in the country, and through which outlying municipalities are also served.

 Education

-Each of the community's three biggest centres, Lohra, Kirchvers and Altenvers, has a kindergarten.
+Each of the municipality's three biggest centres, Lohra, Kirchvers and Altenvers, has a kindergarten.
 The ones in Lohra and Kirchvers are run by the Evangelical Church of Kurhessen-Waldeck, whereas the one in Altenvers is under municipal management.